Ill-posed Surface Emissivity Retrieval from Multi-Geometry Hyperspectral Images using a Hybrid Deep Neural Network: Methods

 \subsection{Temperature Emissivity Separation}

-Given unknown targets, the network should also be able to accurately characterize the atmospheric radiative components that are independent on target properties under different geometries since all the inputs and outputs of the proposed network are target-independent.
-Only the loss function defined to train the model has introduced the target spectra into calculated $\widehat{L_{emit}}$ and $\widehat{L_{emit}}$.
+Given unknown targets, the network should also be able to accurately characterize the atmospheric radiative components that are independent of target properties under different geometries because all the inputs and outputs of the proposed network are target-independent.
+Only the loss function defined to train the model has introduced the target spectra into calculated $\widehat{L_{emit}}$ and and $\widehat{L_\lambda}$.
 This means the prediction of downwelling $\widehat{L_{down}}$, upwelling $\widehat{L_{up}}$ and transmission $\widehat{\tau(\lambda)}$ should not be affected whether the targets are known or unknown after the network is well-trained with known materials.

-Once all target-independent radiative components (i.e., $\widehat{L_{down}}$, $\widehat{L_{up}}$, $\widehat{\tau(\lambda)}$) can be predicted accurately via the network, the target-involved contributions to the at-sensor total radiance can be quantified in the next step.
+Once all target-independent radiative components (i.e., $\widehat{L_{down}}$, $\widehat{L_{up}}$, $\widehat{\tau(\lambda)}$) can be predicted accurately via the network, the target-involved contributions to at-sensor total radiance can be quantified in the next step.
 In other words, the goal becomes to use the observed at-sensor total radiance and predicted atmospheric components to estimate the target temperature and spectral emissivity. \Eq{equ:simpRTE} and \Eq{equ:Planck} suggest that there are $n+1$ unknown variables ($n$ emissivity + $1$ target temperature), given the radiance measured at $n$ spectral wavelength bands.
 Extra information is needed to solve the target spectral emissivity and temperature.
-In remote sensing, this is called as Temperature Emissivity Separation (TES) problem.
+In remote sensing, this is called the Temperature Emissivity Separation (TES) problem.

 A grid search method is proposed to estimate the emissivity by giving a range of evenly distributed temperatures (e.g., $[280, 320]$ by every $5\ (Kelvins)$) and an assumed constant emissivity value $\epsilon$ (typically the mean value of 256 spectral emissivity) for each material.
 For example, the $\epsilon$ of water or green healthy grass are usually be around $0.98-0.99$.
-With a specific temperature $T$, the spectral emissivity can be calculated as:
+For a specific temperature $T$, the spectral emissivity can be calculated as:

-It is possible to estimate the target temperature at where its corresponding retrieved emissivity has a smallest MAE with the assumed $\epsilon$ value.
+It is possible to estimate the target temperature where its corresponding retrieved emissivity has a smallest MAE with the assumed $\epsilon$ value.